edgelesssys/contrast/docs/docs/architecture/attestation.md

 Figure 3: Composite Device.
 Taken from [RFC 9334](https://datatracker.ietf.org/doc/rfc9334/).

 The [CLI](../components/index.md#the-cli-command-line-interface) serves as the verifier for the Coordinator and the entire Contrast deployment, containing the reference values for the Coordinator and the endorsements from hardware vendors.
-These reference values are built into the Coordinator during our release process and can be reproduced offline via reproducible builds.
+These reference values are built into the CLI during our release process and can be reproduced offline via reproducible builds.

 ### Relying Party: Data Owner
 A relying party in the Contrast scenario could be, for example, the [data owner](../basics/security-benefits.md) that interacts with the application.
-The relying party or the relying party owner can use the CLI to obtain the attestation results and Contrast's [CA certificates](../architecture/certificates-and-identities/pki.md) bound to these results.
+The relying party can use the CLI to obtain the attestation results and Contrast's [CA certificates](../architecture/certificates-and-identities/pki.md) bound to these results.
 The CA certificates can then be used by the relying party to authenticate the application, for example through TLS connections.

-### Interaction Between Components
-All connections between components such as the CLI, the Coordinator, and the Pods occur through secure channels, ensuring that evidence transmission and attestation results are safeguarded against unauthorized access.

 ## Evidence Generation and Appraisal